 Reservations Policy must include provisions for “no shows”, walk-ins, and arrearages.

-Reservations Policy shall be made public to membership in cooperation with the Newsletter, Membership, and Public Relations chairs for inclusion on the FRSC website, Facebook page, and Membership application.
+Reservations Policy shall be made public to membership in cooperation with the Newsletter, Membership, and 3rd Vice President for inclusion on the FRSC website, Facebook page, and Membership application.

 Coordinate reservations for General Membership meetings and special events sponsored by the FRSC with the 1st Vice President, 2nd Vice President, and Special Activities Chair for meetings and events.